Retaruke River: Geology

 Most of the valley is made up of Early Miocene Mahoenui Group rocks.
 About 65,000 years ago movement of the Waimarino Fault probably allowed capture of the Waimarino Stream and/or Makatote River by the Manganuiateao River, which would have reduced erosion by ending the incidence of lahars and reducing flows in the Retaruke River.

-Coal was discovered in 1909 in the Late Miocene Whangamomona Group and, during the 1960s and 1970s, an opencast coal mine operated at the top end of Retaruke Road.
+Coal was discovered in 1909 in the Late Miocene Whangamomona Group.
+During the 1960s and 1970s, an opencast coal mine operated at the top end of Retaruke Road.
 Between 1938 and 1984 it produced about 3,000 tons of coal.

 Upper Retaruke valley community

-Then 1 kilometre up the Upper Retaruke Valley road is the location of the annual Kaitieke Collie club sheepdog trials.
+1 kilometre up the Upper Retaruke Valley road is the location of the annual Kaitieke Collie club sheepdog trials.
 Next is the location of a "Victory Hall".
 Further up the valley there was a coal mine, and it was along the upper Retaruke river that fossil whalebones were found by Ken McNaught.

-Kaitieke County

-The Retaruke valley is contained within the original Kaitieke County.